Jegp/jepedersen.dk/posts/202103_student.md

 ### Getting started

-No matter what type of pressure your put under to deliver a product for a company, good grades for your mom, money for your family etc., what you have to produce here is **science**.
+No matter what type of pressure you're put under to deliver a product for a company, good grades for your mom, money for your family etc., what you have to produce here is **science**.
 That can be interpreted to mean two things: your work needs to be **interesting** and **falsifiable**.

-1. Interesting work means that you are not solving a problem that has not already been solved.
+1. Interesting work means that you are not solving a problem that has already been solved.
 This is actually not trivial.
-How would you know?
-What are interesting questions.
+How would you know what is <i>interesting</i>?
+What, exactly, are interesting questions?
 Well, unfortunately, no one knows.
 This a large part of why science is hard.
 Your best bet, I think, is to go where your common sense takes you: think about what you've already learned (which is a lot) and ask the necessary questions.